Although I regularly advise clients not to appoint their children as co-executors,

 The first step is usually to take a close look at the inventory and appraisal.

-in an estate within 90 days of being appointed.
-It is possible to get
+assets in an estate within 90 days of being appointed.
+It is possible to get an extension

-an extension on the 90 days, but in the vast majority of cases, an extension
+on the 90 days, but in the vast majority of cases, an extension is not

-is not sought, and the inventory is either filed or delinquent by the
+sought, and the inventory is either filed or delinquent by the 91st day.

-91st day.
-If there are assets that my client is aware of that were not
+If there are assets that my client is aware of that were not included

-included in the inventory and appraisal, this could be the first sign
+in the inventory and appraisal, this could be the first sign that the

-that the executor is not acting in good faith.
-I do, however, caution
+executor is not acting in good faith.
+I do, however, caution my client

-my client that life insurance policies and accounts that have passed by
+that life insurance policies and accounts that have passed by beneficiary

-beneficiary designation or right of survivorship will not normally be
+designation or right of survivorship will not normally be located in the

 If the executor has either not filed the inventory and appraisal, or has